 Just like creating videos, you can create interesting images that are related to your content.
 The images will include an excerpt of your content that will be a hook to your original content.
 Something like this https://twitter.com/wpblogdottcom/status/1062312902928093185

-Another way images can be used to integrate content marketing to social media is using eye catching banner images.
+Another way images can be used to integrate content marketing into social media is by using eye-catching banner images.
 This will make your social post more clickable.

-Infographics are loved by content marketers because they present the simplest of information is a very interesting fashion.
-They are shared all over social media and are great for almost all type of content.
+Infographics are loved by content marketers because they present the simplest of information in a very interesting fashion.
+They are shared all over social media and are great for almost all types of content.

 You can socially share infographics on Pinterest.
-The platform is dedicated for infographics and you can share your content there through great infographics.
-Creating powerpoint slides of your content is another great way of repurposing your content.
+The platform is for infographics and you can share your content there through great infographics.
+Creating PowerPoint slides of your content is another great way of repurposing your content.
 If you have slides of your content, you can share them on SlideShare.

-There is no question that integrate content marketing is the way forward and it is turning a number of heads of 21st century marketers.
+There is no question that integrates content marketing is the way forward and it is turning a number of heads of 21st-century marketers.
 Combining it with social media amplifies its effectiveness.